-In many cases it is possible to satisfy unit or course curriculum requirements with course work from other schools.
+In many cases, it is possible to satisfy unit or course curriculum requirements with course work from other schools.
 Be sure to check with the appropriate office for transfer credit approval before enrolling elsewhere.
-After you have completed transfer work and grades have been posted, submit an official transcript from that institution to:
+Note: Graduating seniors who are enrolling elsewhere, review Graduation Section for special instructions.

 Office of the Registrar

 Berkeley, CA 94720-5404

 Note: Do not open the envelope!
 Unsealed transcripts will not be accepted.